-1. A study of the possibility of expanding the extraction of the Czatkowice deposit located within Kraków Valleys Landscape Park, developed in 2004,

-2. An environmental impact report for drilling works, developed in 2006.
+- 1. A study of the possibility of expanding the extraction of the Czatkowice deposit located within Kraków Valleys Landscape Park, developed in 2004, - 2.
+An environmental impact report for drilling works, developed in 2006.

 In next step, the Company obtained concession for the exploration of limestone deposit in Paczółtowice village (granted by the Marshal of Małopolskie Voivodeship in 2006).
 Based on the drilling results, a supplement No. 4 to the geological documentation of "Czatkowice" deposit was drawn up.
 That was an indispensable attachment to application for changing the concession decision in respect of expanding operations relating to the extraction of carboniferous limestone at the "Czatkowice" deposit.
 The supplement determined the total resources of exploited deposit, as well as a newly documented part of deposit.
-In reply to the Company's application, the Marshal of Małopolskie Voivodeship, in January 2009, accepted - without any comments - the Supplement No. 4 to the geological documentation referring to the Geological and Mining Law, the Company had an exclusive and free of charge right to dispose of geological documentation of deposit for five years after the expiry of the concession for the extraction of anew part of "Czatkowice" deposit was obtained.
+In reply to the Company's application, the Marshal of Małopolskie Voivodeship, in January 2009, accepted - without any comments - the Supplement No. 4 to the geological documentation referring to the "Czatkowice" site in "B and C2" category.
+Geological resources were actually approved.
+Based on the Geological and Mining Law, the Company had an exclusive and free of charge right to dispose of geological documentation of deposit for five years after the expiry of the concession for deposit exploration.
+Based on the above right to the geological documentation, a concession for the extraction of a new part of "Czatkowice" deposit was obtained.